-- Represent your College in an Inter College sports event. - Attend an extra-curricular sports club at Tuxford Academy. - Represent the Academy in a competitive sporting fixture against another school. - Take part in a recreational activity e.g. cycling, swimming, walking, running. - Record a physical activity session each week that you are proud of on the Tuxford Strava Club or in your KS3 Activity log.
+- Participate in an Inter College sports event. - Attend an extra-curricular sports club at Tuxford Academy. - Represent the Academy and your club in competitive sporting fixture. - Take part in a recreational activity e.g. cycling, swimming, walking, running. - Record a physical activity session each week using apps such as Strave or Apple Watch

-- An annual sporting event e.g. Grand National, FA Cup final, Wimbledon. - Watch an educational sport TV programme e.g. Question of Sport. - Watch Sports Personality of the Year. - A sports documentary on Netflix. - A youtube clip about a sport which is being studied in a unit of work in P.E. .
+- An annual sporting event e.g. Grand National, FA Cup final, Wimbledon. - Watch Sports Personality of the Year. - Watch a sports documentary, e.g. The Last Dance, Future of Womens Football - Watch a youtube clip about a sport which is being studied in a unit of work in P.F. - Watch a programme/documentary around health and well-being.

-- An autobiography about a sporting icon. - A sports magazine e.g. cycling/golf/fishing. - An article from a newspaper focussed on sport. - The rules associated with sports studied in Physical Education.
+- An autobiography about a sporting icon. - A sports magazine e.g. cycling/golf/fishing. - An article from a newspaper focussed on sport. - The rules associated with sports studied in Physical Education. - A media platform e.g. BBC Sport

-- A local leisure centre. - Clumber Park, Sherwood Pines to take part in a 5km park run. - Any facility associated with sport in the UK e.g. a climbing centre, sking centre. - An international sporting venue e.g. Olympic Stadium, Nou Camp, Wimbledon.
+- A local leisure centre., e.g. Retford, Ollerton, Newark - Clumber Park, Sherwood Pines to take part in a 5km park run. - Any facility associated with sport in the UK e.g. a climbing centre, sking centre, Sherwood Pines (Red run) - An international sporting venue e.g. Olympic Stadium, Nou Camp, Wimbledon.